Is a 501C3 network for people of color in the advertising, marketing

 WHAT’S WITH THE NAME?

 Inspired by the poem “The Rose that Grew from Concrete” by the late great Tupac Shakur, in comparison to much-needed resources, people of color and women need to thrive professionally but are overlooked, unlike their counterparts.
 Despite the disparity of resources and equity on all levels for over half a century, people of color and women have been trailblazers, game changers, and tastemakers for an industry that is still learning how to deal with their sheer dopeness.
 Giants like Bill Sharp, Sheldon Levy, Jimmy Smith, Keith Cartwright, Carol H. Williams, Shannon Washington, and many others have been delivering cultural-changing and award-winning campaigns for decades.
 However, with all that success, people of color and women are still underrepresented on advertising levels.
-Over the last year, 100 Roses has risen to the challenge of COVID-19, racial unrest in American, and shown the world its light in a time of darkness, just like the rose that grew from concrete.
+Since its inception, 100 Roses has risen to the challenge of COVID-19, racial unrest in America, and shown the world its light in a time of darkness, just like the rose that grew from concrete.

 MISSION & PURPOSE

 The goal of the 100 Roses is to be a platform where people of color in the advertising industry can connect, collaborate, and grow together.
 Too often, people of color in the advertising industry feel like the elephant in the room.
-Rarely do you see men or women of color in the C-Suite, and those are considered an anomaly.
+So rarely do you see men or women of color in the C-Suite, and those are considered an anomaly.
 This platform will be a place for people of color to find strength and community in a space where they are encouraged and inspired by veterans and their peers.

 The network's purpose is to be a central location